MicrosoftDocs/dynamics-365-project-operations/articles/project-management/saving-changes-to-projects.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing._

 Microsoft Dynamics 365 Project Operations embeds Microsoft Project for the Web inside the tasks tab of a project entity.
 When edits are made to the work breakdown structure (WBS) the UI immediately shows the changes; however, an asynchronous save process is triggered to update the relevant fields in Dataverse.
 The amount of time this asynchronous save takes depends on the size of the changes.
-If a change requires updates to many entities (for example, adjusting dates on a task that many other tasks depend on), it takes longer than a change that updates a few entities.
+If a change requires updates to many entities (for example, adjusting dates on a task that many other tasks depend on), it takes longer than a change that updates few entities.

 ## Save Status

 An icon in the top right corner of the Project for the Web UI indicates the save status.
 The save status icon has three states.

-A green check mark indicates there isn't a pending save, and Dataverse and Project for the Web are in sync:
+A green check mark indicates there isn't a pending save, and Dataverse and Project for the Web are in sync.
+This shows that project data in dataverse which is calculated from the work breakdown structure is up to date with all changes (e.g. data in the summary, estimates, and tracking tabs):

 ![No pending save.](media/savecomplete.png)